Best Student Paper Award 2023

 General Terms and Eligibility

-Authors who wish their papers considered for the Award must submit their full paper by the 12 noon Thursday 10 December 2020 to email@example.com.
+Authors who wish their papers considered for the Award must submit their full paper by the extended deadline date of 12 noon Friday 24th February 2023 to email@example.com.
 Please put 'Student Award' in the email subject field.
 Please title the attachment 'Student Award'.

 The prize for Best Student Paper Award is awarded on the basis of a written paper (between 3,000 - 5,000 words excluding tables, figures and references).
 This prize will be to the value of €300 and two faculty members, drawn from the DSA Ireland membership or steering committee, can give the student who authored the winning paper feedback as peer reviewers, with a view to have it published as a DSAI Working Paper.
 The written papers will be scored according to the following criteria:

 Originality of contribution with an emphasis on the paper’s innovativeness in one or more of the following areas: